At Stanley Park Junior School, we value the strong links which we have developed across our local community and also communities further afield.

 Over the last few years, an ex Stanley Park Junior School teacher has arranged for groups of year 6 children to visit Ryelands, a local home for the elderly.
 The children are able to chat to the residents, who are thrilled to be able to share stories of their own childhoods with our pupils.
 This has proved to be a very worthwhile experience for both the residents, and for our children.

-We are keen to develop links with other schools around the world.
-Our year 6s have been corresponding with a school in Doha; year 5 children with the Acts of Hope School in India and year 4 children with a school in Ontario.
-This enables them to share experiences & learn first hand about what life is like for children in other parts of the world.
+We are keen to develop links with other schools around the world to enable them to share experiences & learn first hand about what life is like for children in other parts of the world.
+This is something that is on the Geography School Development Plan.